colyseus/docs/docs/state/schema.md

 ### Map of custom data type

 When using a map, it's important to use the `MapSchema` type.
-Do not use a plain object or type Map type.
+Do not use a plain object or the native Map type.

 `MapSchema` is recommended to track your game entities by id, such as players, enemies, etc.